-- Question When The Law of Moses was given, who was subject to it?
-Answer The Jews. - Question What about the Gentiles?
-What law were they under while the Jews were under The Law of Moses?
-Answer The Moral Law.
-(Romans 2:14). - Question After the Cross what law were the Jews subject to?
-Answer The Law of Faith in Christ Jesus. - Question After the Cross what law were the Gentiles under?
-Answer The Law of Faith in Christ Jesus. - Question At what age in life do we become subject to The Law of Faith?
-Answer When we know that the wrongs that we are doing are against God and not Just our parents. - Question What does the word Law mean?
+- Question At what age in life do we become subject to The Law of Faith? - Answer When we know that the wrongs that we are doing are against God and no Just our parents - Question What does the word Law mean?
 Answer Basically, it means the expressed and binding will of someone, so if someone is under law to that someone, he is bound by the expression of that will.